This way, users compete with each other having fun and immersion.

 quick game sessions

-targeting both iOS and Android users
+targeting both iOS and Android users.

 But what if you could see the person you’re playing with?
 Play together as if sitting in front of one another?

 Our clientTeatime, a startup providing the AR-powered mobile social game platform, has made it possible.

-“Our games are made to emphasize the social aspect of being able to play together.
+Our games are made to emphasize the social aspect of being able to play together.
 It will allow the players to communicate through shared experience, the way we used to.
 Technology has the capability to both entertain us and connect us, and we see no reason why it shouldn’t do both.”

-Mobile games have been showing a steady growth in revenue for the last couple of years with the prediction to reach $65 billion in 2020.
+Mobile games have been showing steady growth in revenue for the last couple of years with the prediction to reach $65 billion in 2020.

-By merging live communication with the augmented reality technology, Teatime sets on a mission to take mobile social games on the next level by breaking down the barriers of the screen that separates players.
-The AR video chat powered with face filters is a great feature to connect players.
+By merging live communication with augmented reality technology, Teatime sets on a mission to take mobile social games to the next level by breaking down the barriers of the screen that separate players.